arvidn/libtorrent/trunk/docs/manual.rst

 mean that the rarest pieces have only 2 copies among the peers this torrent is connected to, and that 50% of all the pieces have more than two copies.

-If sequenced download is activated (in session_settings_), the distributed copies will be saturated at the ``sequenced_download_threshold``.
+If sequenced download is activated (see torrent_handle_), the distributed copies will be saturated at the ``sequenced_download_threshold``.

 ``block_size`` is the size of a block, in bytes.
 A block is a sub piece, it